jasondcamp/pyway/README.md

 #### VALIDATE
 Validate helps you verify that the migrations applied to the database match the ones available locally.
+This compares the checksums to validate that what is in the migration on disk is what was committed into the database.

     $ pyway validate